Creatiwity/CreatDataTable/README.md

 const checkbox = ref([]);
 ```

-You need to set in the checkbox config the id that you want the data to be return in the ref array.
-On checkbox selection the array will look like [ "John", "Jak" ]
+On checkbox selection the array will look like [{ id: 0, firstname: "John" }, { id: 1, firstname: "Jack" }]

 <!-- Badges -->